KiranMantha/angular2-typescript-gulp/README.md

 5. run 'gulp' to start application at localhost:8080. you can change the port number in gulpfile.js at line:159

-6. this repository is created on the basis of https://github.com/pkozlowski-opensource/ng2-play. if found any difficulty in this repo check ng2-play repo for basic structure.
+6. this repository is created on the basis of https://github.com/pkozlowski-opensource/ng2-play. if found any difficulty in this repo check ng2-play repo for simplified structure.

 #####Note: